denyncrawford/dndb/README.md

 - Create file integrity checker
 - Prevent updating inmutable data
 - Error handlers.
+- Use write/read streams to improve resources usage.
 - SORT, SKIP, and LIMIT modifier methods support.

-# :pushpin: This module is right now on Alpha, but the main API is pretty usable for production.
+# 📌 This module is right now on Alpha, but the main API is pretty usable for production.

 Since it is a standard, the API will not be subject to drastic changes, but its internal working will do, use with caution until the stable version.

-# Support this project by donating on:
+# 👊 Support this project by donating on:
 - [Paypal](https://paypal.me/DENYNCRAWFORD?locale.x=en_US).
 - BTC address: 39ik7oyYvmiMeTXTscY3bb9rUFMHdjf5pd